dotnet/docs-maui/docs/user-interface/controls/border.md

 In this example, a border that uses a linear gradient is drawn around a `Label`:

 :::image type="content" source="media/border/linear-gradient-border.png" alt-text="Linear gradient border around a Label screenshot.":::

+## Define the border shape with a string

+The value of the `StrokeShape` property can be defined using property-tag syntax, or as a `string`.
+Valid `string` values for the `StrokeShape` property are:

+- `Ellipse`
+- `Line`, followed by one or two x- and y-coordinate pairs.
+For example, `Line 10 20` draws a line from (10,20) to (0,0), and `Line 10 20, 100, 120` draws a line from (10,20) to (100,120).
+- `Path`, followed by path markup syntax data.
+For example, `Path M 10,100 L 100,100 100,50Z` will draw a triangular border.
+For more information about path markup syntax, see [Path markup syntax](shapes/path-markup-syntax.md).
+- `Polygon`, followed by a collection of x- and y-coordinate pairs.
+For example, `Polygon 40 10, 70 80, 10 50`.
+- `Polyline`, followed by a collection x- and y-coordinate pairs.
+For example, `Polyline 0,0 10,30 15,0 18,60 23,30 35,30 40,0 43,60 48,30 100,30`.
+- `Rectangle`
+- `RoundRectangle`, optionally followed by a corner radius.
+For example, `RoundRectangle 40` or `RoundRectangle 40,0,0,40`.

+> [!NOTE]
+> `String`-based x- and y-coordinate pairs can be delimited by a single comma and/or one or more spaces.
+For example, "40,10 70,80" and "40 10, 70 80" are both valid.
+Coordinate pairs will be converted to `Point` objects that define `X` and `Y` properties, of type `double`.